-D-O, who debuts in Star Wars: The Rise of Skywalker, is ready to roll back to school with your younglings!
-With just craft foam and a pipe cleaner, you can make a removable pencil topper that brings D-O along for the ride back to school, back to work, or anywhere you need a trusty droid companion.
+D-O, who debuted in Star Wars: The Rise of Skywalker, is ready to roll with your younglings!
+With just craft foam and a pipe cleaner, you can make a removable pencil topper that makes D-O your trusty droid companion for writing and sketching.

 What You’ll Need

 - Silver chenille stem

 - Small roll of tape (for a template)

 Step 1: Begin by using the small roll of tape as a template for D-O’s large wheel.
 Trace it twice around the outside edge on the white craft foam and cut out the circles.

 Step 2: Trace the tape roll twice around the inside edge to make smaller circles.
 Cut out the two smaller white foam circles.

 Step 3: Paint the edge of the two larger circles green and set aside to dry.

 Step 4: With the pencil and ruler, draw D-O’s wheel design on the smaller circles.
 You should have a series of small straight lines and a rectangle below them; see the photo below for reference.

 Step 5: Paint the small rectangle black, and the two shapes at the bottom green, and let the paint dry.